Skip to content

 photobooth

-Browse to http://localhost:8000 and see if the app is working properly.
-Per default the app uses a generated image and displays a timer only.
-No camera is started at this point.
-You need to continue setting up the cameras.
+Browse to http://localhost:8000 and see if the application works properly.
+By default, the application uses a generated image and streams a demonstration video.
+No camera is started at this time.
+You will need to continue setting up the cameras.

 Info

-Have issues accessing the website or see error messages during installation and app startup?
+Having trouble accessing the website or seeing error messages during installation and application launch?
 Check the troubleshooting guide.

-Once the photobooth-app was started the service can be installed automatically on Linux systems.
-Choose in the Admin Center -> Dashboard -> Server Control -> Install Service.
-After confirmation the service is installed as described below for manual setup.
-If the setup fails, please install manually.
+Once the Photobooth application has been launched, the service can be installed automatically on Linux systems.
+Select Admin Center -> Dashboard -> Server Control -> Install Service.
+After confirmation the service will be installed as described below for manual setup.
+If the setup fails, please install the service manually.

-Now that you ensured, the photobooth app is working properly, it's time to setup the app as a service.
-If you installed the app according to above instructions, the template .service file works for you.
+Now that you have made sure that the photobooth application is working properly, it's time to set up the application as a service.
+If you installed the application according to the instructions above, the template .service file will work for you.

-Create the following file at the given location:
+Create the following file in the specified location:

 ~/.local/share/systemd/user/photobooth-app.service